cosmos/ibc/spec/ics-2-consensus-verification/VERIFIER.md

 # Verifier

-Full nodes are procedures who run the all `[Message]` according to the `Consensus`.
-The lightclient `Verifier` does not runs all `[Message]`, but it uses the `Consensus`'s security assumption to fast-forward the verification process.
-The `Verifier` MUST work identical with a full node while the security assumptions of `Consensus` are preserved.
-Which means, if and only if a full node accepts the new `Header` given a `ConsensusState` and `[Message]`, then the `Verifier` also accepts it.
+Full nodes are procedures which process a list of messages, `[Message]`, according to the `Consensus` algorithm.
+The lightclient `Verifier` does not process all messages, but it uses artifacts produced by execution of the `Consensus` algorithm, along with well-forumated security assumptions, to verify parts of a consensus execution transcript process.
+The `Verifier` MUST work identically to a full node, given that the security assumptions of `Consensus` are preserved.
+This means that if and only if a full node accepts the new `Header` given a `ConsensusState` and `[Message]`, will the `Verifier` then also accept it.

 ## Definitions